upbound/universal-crossplane/DESIGN.md

 * Reviewers: Upbound Engineering
 * Status: Draft

+> Project Uruk-hai is the temporary code name for the Upbound Distro.

+> "Do you know how the Orcs first came to being?
+They were Elves once, taken by
+> the dark powers, tortured and mutilated.
+A ruined and terrible form of life.
+> And now, perfected.
+My fighting Uruk-hai." —Saruman

 ## Problem Statement

-The main goal of Upbound Distribution of Crossplane is to provide a well-tested version of Crossplane and the ability to connect the cluster to Upbound Cloud.
+The main goal of Project Uruk-hai is to provide a well-tested version of Crossplane, additional features and the ability to connect the cluster to Upbound Cloud that users can deploy to their own clusters.
+Additionally, most of these additional components are also used by Upbound hosted Crossplane service.
-Most of the components that will allow the cluster to be connected to Upbound Cloud is also used by hosted Crossplane service.
-So, the components that will make up this distro live in several different repositories, including open source Crossplane.
+We'd like to have that service to run the Project Uruk-hai instead of deploying the components separately.

-Currently, the only component that is ready to be shipped in the distro artifact is Crossplane.
+Currently, the only component that is ready to be shipped in the artifact is Crossplane.
 However, we will add other components as they get ready in a fashion that will allow seamless upgrades.
-Additionally, current open source deployments of Crossplane should be upgraded with this distro without any disruption of service.
+Users should be able to upgrade current open source deployments of Crossplane to Project Uruk-hai without any disruption of service.

 ## Proposal

-A new repository will be created to host the main Helm chart of Upbound Distribution.
+A new repository will be created to host the main Helm chart of Project Uruk-hai.
 It will contain all manifests that are necessary to deploy all the components without introducing a Helm chart dependency since upgrade scenarios do not work well with Helm's dependency management.